 The College first opened in September 1959, the sixth of Henry Morris's village colleges, from which the worldwide community school movement developed.
-It is an 11 - 16 community comprehensive school, serving a large area of South Cambridgeshire.
+We are an 11 - 16 community comprehensive school, serving a large area of South Cambridgeshire.
 Most of the students are drawn from the traditional catchment area, which covers eleven local villages and eight primary schools.
-Its southern boundary extends to the Hertfordshire border and its northern almost to the city of Cambridge.
+Our southern boundary extends to the Hertfordshire border and our northern almost to the city of Cambridge.